 Our last day running around Mont Blanc is a classic, as we climb to the Col de Balme pass on the border with France.
 Enjoy gorgeous views of Mont Blanc and the entire Chamonix valley as we cross the pass and descend to la Tour.
 Finish with a run through the Chamonix valley, or hop a bus or train for the ride back to Chamonix, where we enjoy a delicious celebratory dinner at a favorite local restaurant.

-Today we say “au revoir,” and depart for our post-Mont Blanc destinations.
+Today we say “au revoir” to the Tour du Mont-Blanc and the Vallée du Trail, and depart for our post-Mont Blanc destinations.

 Plan to arrive the day your tour starts, at the latest.
 Note that flights from the US usually arrive on the following day, so schedule accordingly.
-The closest airport is Geneva.
+The closest airport is Geneva, Switzerland.
 This tour includes airport pickup in Geneva.

 Plan your departure for the day the tour ends at the earliest.
-Since the Geneva airport is only 1 hour away by airport shuttle, it is possible to leave the day the tour ends.
+Since the Geneva airport is only ninety minutes away by shuttle, it is possible to leave the day the tour ends.